Ever Wondered Why People Lie & Deceit?

-Selfish, deceitful people tend to lie to gain financially or look good and avoid punishment.
+Selfish, deceitful people lie to gain financially or look good and avoid punishment.
 However, the primary cause of lying is personality disorders.

-A person with personality disorders tends to lie compulsively.
-According to MayoClinic.com, Persons with a personality disorder have "no regard for right and wrong."
+A person with personality disorders lies compulsively.
+According to MayoClinic.com, Persons with a personality disorder have “no regard for right and wrong.”

-A personality disorder is a mental illness that interferes with an individual’s thinking patterns.
-They tend to have manipulative and abusive behavior and lack of remorse or regret as they often blame others when conflict arises.
+A personality disorder is a mental illness that interferes with an individual’s thinking pattern.
+They have manipulative and abusive behavior and lack of remorse or regret as they often blame others when conflict arises.